catsocks/sebo-tools/README.md

 ```
 Usage: wand [OPTIONS] FOLDER COMMAND1 [ARGS]...
 [COMMAND2 [ARGS]...]...

-  A set of commands that processes files matching the given suffixes in a
+  Commands for organizing and processing files that match '--suffix' in the
-  given folder tree.
+  given folder and its subfolders.

 Options:
-  --suffixes TEXT  [default: .jpg, .jpeg, .png, .heic]
+  --suffix TEXT  [default: .jpg, .jpeg, .png, .heic]
   --help         Show this message and exit.

 Commands:
-  count         Print the number of files for each folder.
+  count         Print the number of files in folders.
-  create-cover  Remove the background of, and resize if necessary, the...
+  create-cover  Generate the "product cover" version of images.
+  mkdirs        Create a given number of directories.
-  normalize     Normalize the format, maximum resolution, and rotation of...
+  normalize     Normalize images.
-  rename        Rename the files using a sequence of numbers based on the...
+  rename        Rename files using an ascending sequence of numbers.
 ```

 For more details, have a look at [sebo_wand.py](sebo_wand.py) and